 One of the most well-known Christmas markets is the Southbank Centre Winter Market.
 Wooden chalets line the riverside outside the Southbank Centre with festive food, handmade crafts and lots of gift ideas.
 The Southbank is always busy and there is something for everyone from the antique carousel to the beautifully lit trees and Thames River view there is something to put everyone in the Christmas spirit.

 Christmas Market at Tate Modern is just down the way from Southbank.
-There in more wooden chalets there are handmade decorations, jewellery, wooden toys and much more.
+There are more wooden chalets, there are handmade decorations, jewellery, wooden toys and much more.
 Apparently a great place for hot fresh churros to munch whilst you shop.

-Near Tower Bridge you will find a Tudor Market, covering most of the riverside walk between London Bridge and Tower Bridge with over 100 German-style log cabins.
-Loads of unique vendors, lots of twinkly lights and plenty of hot cider guaranteed to warm your soul.
+Near Tower Bridge, you will find a Tudor Market, covering most of the riverside walk between London Bridge and Tower Bridge with over 100 German-style log cabins.
+Loads of unique vendors, lots of twinkly lights and plenty of hot cider are guaranteed to warm your soul.

 Greenwich Market is good all year round but it turns festive after the Christmas lights are switched on by late November.
 There are over 100 stalls in the covered market selling crafts, jewellery, fashion, antiques and more, as well as festive street food and drinks too.

-Christmas in Leicester Square is a new festival for 2016, which will transform the centre of bustling London into a wonderland including traditional Christmas markets with hand-crafted goods and delicious food and drinks, a Santa’s Grotto where children will be able to meet the man himself, plus the return of theatrical smash-hit sensation, La Soirée, for an 8 week run!
+Christmas in Leicester Square transforms the centre of bustling London into a wonderland including traditional Christmas markets with hand-crafted goods and delicious food and drinks, a Santa’s Grotto where children will be able to meet the man himself.
+To be honest this market was really disappointing with not much to see and basic cheap souvenirs for sale.

 Catch the Overground from Leyton Midland Road to Gospel Oak and change for the Highbury train.